Chaos Engineering: the history, principles, and practice

 - We know we will get an alert that the cluster has only one replica after 5 minutes but we don’t know if our alerting threshold should be adjusted to more effectively prevent incidents.

 - If we shutdown the two replicas for a cluster at the same time, we don’t know exactly the mean time during a Monday morning it would take us to clone two new replicas off the existing primary.
 But we do know we have a pseudo primary and two replicas which will also have the transactions.

 - We don’t know exactly what would happen if we shutdown an entire cluster in our main region, and we don’t know if the pseudo region would be able to failover effectively because we have not yet run this scenario.

-We would create the following chaos engineering experiments and work through them in the following order:
+We would create the following chaos experiments, working through them in order: